 Launched earlier this year, Kan — Hebrew for “here” — is the consumer-facing entertainment brand of the Israeli Public Broadcasting Corporation, that in 2016 replaced the Israel Broadcasting Authority, that had been founded in 1948.
 Kan is the parent brand to 9 radio stations, 7 digital radio stations, 2 television channels, host to over 30 podcasts, and a thriving online presence.
-The identity for Kan has been designed by Tel Aviv-based Firma. with motion graphics and video production support by Shortcut Playground and ST/AF.
+The identity for Kan has been designed by Tel Aviv-based Firma. with motion graphics and video production support by Shortcut Playground.

 Israel entirely reformed its public broadcasting, so we entirely reformed what a public communication brand is.
 The old IBA (Israel Broadcasting Authority) was formed at the 1960’s, and up to 2016 had a TV channel, 8 radio stations and virtually no digital activity.
 It was shut down by government decision due to lack of relevance and efficiency.
 The new substitute was meant to simply take over the current assets, but had much greater plans.